mihaip/previous/readme.previous.txt

     Monitor/Sound fail in certain situations due to timing issues.
 Disable variable speed mode to reliably pass SCSI Disk diagnostics.
 Disable sound to pass Monitor/Sound diagnostics.
+  > Background DMA Read from DSP test menu of the diagnostics utility fails for
+    an unknown reason.
+The test program is probably faulty.
+It sets the DMA channel to the wrong direction.

 Issues in NeXTstep:
   > The MO drive causes slow downs and hangs when both drives are connected, but